Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 James Vernon’s Hunger: A Modern History attempts to address how the British perception of hunger has changed over nearly two centuries, and why hunger was instrumental in the development of the modern British welfare state.
 Vernon begins by focusing on how public opinion of hunger evolved from a Malthusian approach that regarded the starving as morally deprived, and how this notion quickly shifted as many British began viewing hunger with a more humanitarian approach.
 This shift, as Vernon argues, resulted in a newfound awareness of the British governmental policies of imperialism.
 Once people began to see the horrible effects these colonial practices had upon entire populations, Vernon demonstrates how the British people began to hold governmental policies at fault with regard to starvation and famine across the former Empire.
 By holding the British government accountable for their actions, Vernon demonstrates how policies of better nutrition, better feeding practices, and the modern British welfare state began to emerge as “the effectiveness of government” came “to be measured by the absence, not the presence, of hunger and famine” (Vernon, 42).

-In closing, Vernon’s work is thought provoking and offers an opinion of hunger not typically undertaken by historians.
-Instead of simply looking at hunger and its negative effects upon the British population, Vernon instead attempts to address how hunger shaped the modern British state, politically, with its transformation of Great Britain from a liberal to social democracy.
+In closing, Vernon’s work is thought-provoking and offers an opinion of hunger not typically undertaken by historians.
+Instead of simply looking at hunger and its negative effects on the British population, Vernon instead attempts to address how hunger shaped the modern British state, politically, with its transformation of Great Britain from a liberal to social democracy.
 Instead of solely focusing on hunger being a result of historical British practices, Vernon seemingly demonstrates how British history, in turn, resulted from hunger itself.

 All in all, I give Vernon's work 5/5 Stars and highly recommend it to anyone with an interest in the history of famine and hunger across the modern era.
 Vernon's work is a remarkable piece of scholarly research that builds heavily upon years of esteemed scholarship.
 For that reason, it should not be missed.
 Definitely check it out if you get the opportunity to do so, as you will not be disappointed.